Lasse Lindbjerg

-Lasse Lindbjerg (born 15 April 1992) is a retired Danish footballer, who played as a center back.
+Lasse Lindbjerg (born 15 April 1992) is a Danish retired footballer, who played as a centre-back.

 Lindbjerg has played for FC Vestsjælland, BK Frem, F.C.
 Copenhagen, AB Tårnby and Greve IF.

 Privat life

 Lindbjerg was born in Roskilde Hospital.
 He has studied physical therapy.

 Club career

 FC Vestsjælland

 After Lindbjergs contract expired in January 2014, he joined FC Vestsjælland in February 2014.
 Lindbjerg reasoned his transfer to FCV with, that it was difficult to be an youth player in FC Copenhagen, because he didn't get the chance on the first team, to show his qualities.

 After 5 months and only 2 league games for FCV, he left the club.

 BK Frem

 Lindbjerg joined BK Frem in the summer 2012.
 His first match for BK Frem was 12 August 2012 against Svebølle B&I, were Lindbjerg and BK Frem won 3-0.

 FC Copenhagen

 In August 2014, Lindbjerg returned to FC Copenhagen, after playing a few friendly matches for FC Copenhagens reserve team.
 The agreement between FC Copenhagen and Lindbjerg was, that he could train with the first team squad, but he would be playing for the reserves, and playing the cup matches for the first team.

 Lindbjerg got extended his contract until the summer 2015, and got moved permanently into the first team squad.